kamrik/TZClockExt/README.md

 TZClockExt
 ==========
-Chrome extension to show time in several time zones
+Chrome extension to show time in several time zones.
+Started as an exercise to practise some Chrome App development.

 References